-- DIY Serums are the hottest new skincare treatment in Europe right now and so they should be, these skin nourishing serums can slow down the early signs of ageing, soften the appearance of wrinkles, brighten, firm and hydrate the skin.
+Serums are the hottest new skincare treatment in Europe right now and so they should be.
+These skin-nourishing serums can slow down the early signs of aging, soften the appearance of wrinkles, brighten, firm, and hydrate the skin.

 - I have written before in more detail about the costs and benefits of making homemade facial oil recipes using only oils.
 Store bought serums are very expensive and to be honest you can easily make a diy anti-aging serum that’s just as good if not better, not to mention that it will be fresher than any of those overpriced treats.